louiskhenghao/crudx/libs/mui/src/views/CrudPanelView/hooks/useCrudTableItemAction/README.md

     title: string;
     // path link
     link?: CrudTableItemActionLinkProps;
+    // whether to show this action
+    enabled?: CrudTableItemActionEnabler<TSchema, TData>;
     // custom view to be display
     node?: CrudCommonActionNode<TSchema, CrudGraphApiGetType<TSchema>>;
     // whether to show alert when click on the button